kt98/Paradox/test/README.txt

-This directory is for Paradox team to put any experimental programs.
+This directory is for Paradox team to put any experimental programs or documents.
+Please place the files in your own folder.